 Lead Researcher = Dr Sarah Payne, Heriot-Watt University

-Dr Sarah Payne is Assistant Professor of Health in the Built Environment.
+Dr Sarah Payne is Associate Professor of Health in the Built Environment.
 Her research interests focus on multi-sensorial impacts of built environment designs on people, including the perception, evaluation, and assessment methods for urban soundscapes.
 Dr Payne is a Chartered Psychologist specialising in Environmental Psychology, and applying these guiding principles to engineering and planning problems that interface with human perception and responses.

 Sarah over sees Project DeStress, conducting the research, managing the team, liaising with project partners, and engaging with the public about the project.

 Post-Doctoral Research Assistant = Dr Neil Bruce, Heriot-Watt University

 Dr Neil Bruce is a Research Associate and an audio engineer, composer, and sound designer, specialising in field recordings.
 His research interests focus on soundscapes, psychoacoustics and perception of, and attitudes towards sound.
 Neil has a PhD in Acoustics (thesis ‘The effects of expectation on the perception of urban soundscapes) and MSc in Signal Processing.
 Neil has extensive experience with ambisonic, binuaural, stereo recording techniques and has recorded soundscapes around the world for both research and arts projects.
 During his PhD, Neil developed a soundscape simulation tool.